 You didn’t get into law to do accounting.
 But taking the time to properly set up your finances won’t just make it easier to file your taxes each year.
 It’ll save you time, money, stress, and potentially legal headaches.
 You’ll have accurate financial statements on hand, which can show you how your practice is performing at any given moment.
 And it will be a lot easier to work with bookkeepers, accountants, new partners, and buyers, if you ever decide to sell the business.

-Follow the steps in this guide, and put your law firm on the path to financial clarity and success.
+Whether you’re a small law firm or large, follow the steps in this guide, and get on the path to financial clarity and success.

 Hire a CPA